moemosaad/Similar-Listings-Recommendations/README.md

 # Similar_Listings_Recommendations
-This is a monolithic application for a recommendation component.
+This is a microservice for a similar listings component.

 ## Motivation